Bad news for Elan Corp. (ELN:US)’s Alzheimer’s drug is turning into good news for Biogen Idec Inc.’s takeover options.

-Analysts project Biogen’s revenue will climb 50 percent to $7.56 billion by 2015, according to estimates (BIIB) compiled by Bloomberg.
+Analysts project Biogen’s revenue will climb 50 percent to $7.56 billion by 2015, according to estimates (BIIB:US) compiled by Bloomberg.
 Elan’s may increase 60 percent, the forecasts show.

 Biogen “has plenty of great growth drivers” without owning all of Tysabri, Schmidt wrote in an e-mail.

 If Elan’s bapineuzumab does well in future studies, the drugmaker may draw takeover interest from New Brunswick, New Jersey-based J&J or New York-based Pfizer, Sonderby said.